-We encourage all members of the University community to report all crimes and other emergencies to the Department of Safety and Security in a timely manner.
-If there is an emergency on campus, first call 911 and then call Safety and Security at 570-963-2555 or 2555 from a campus phone.
-Although many resources are available, Campus Security should be notified of any crime, whether or not an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage all members of the University community to report all crimes and other emergencies to local law enforcement and to the Director of Business Services or the Director of Student Services in a timely manner.
+Although many resources are available, the Director of Business Services should be notified of any crime, whether or not an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.